tchowdhury30/meal-planner/README.md

-refactoring from adding new meals in the day card to the mealslist and dropdown in day, firebase stuff fetching single recipie to many and choosing from there
+refactoring from adding new meals in the day card to the mealslist and dropdown in day, firebase stuff fetching single recipie to many and choosing from there sooo many issues with suggestions and api calls and asynchronization stuff, pls refresh screen often if the recipie fetching doesnt work, tried using debouncing to fix but didnt work

 ## Available Scripts